ArturAssisComp/exercises-for-typescript-courses/README.md

 # Description

-This repository contains exercises and tutorials for typescript.
+This repository hosts a diverse range of exercises and tutorials dedicated to TypeScript, offering comprehensive learning resources for both beginners and experienced developers.

 <p align="right"><a href="#readme-top">🔝 Return</a></p>

 # Requirements

+* Typescript

 <p align="right"><a href="#readme-top">🔝 Return</a></p>